design-rrr/shock-docs/docs/media.md

 ```

 ### Sanctum Auth
-Authentication layer: <small>[auth.shcok.network](https://auth.shcok.network) · [github.com/shocknet/sanctum-client](https://github.com/shocknet/sanctum-client)</small>
+Authentication layer: <small>[auth.shcok.network](https://auth.shcok.network) · [github.com/SHOCKNET/sanctum-client](https://github.com/SHOCKNET/sanctum-client)</small>

 **One-line:** Nostr passwordless authentication and identity management for teams and power users.

 `DigitalID` - `Auth` - `Nostr-Native` - `Passwordless`
 ```
-Sanctum Auth is ShockNet's Nostr-native authentication layer, enabling applications to offer passwordless, sovereign login flows without email addresses, phone numbers, or OAuth providers.
+Sanctum Auth is SHOCKNET's Nostr-native authentication layer, enabling applications to offer passwordless, sovereign login flows without email addresses, phone numbers, or OAuth providers.

-Built on Nostr public-key cryptography, Sanctum Auth allows users to authenticate with any application in the ShockNet ecosystem — and with third-party apps that integrate the Clink SDK — using only a Nostr keypair.
+Built on Nostr public-key cryptography, Sanctum Auth allows users to authenticate with any application in the SHOCKNET ecosystem — and with third-party apps that integrate the Clink SDK — using only a Nostr keypair.
 This removes the dependency on centralized identity providers while maintaining a familiar single-sign-on experience.
 ```

 ### Clink SDK
-Developer SDK: <small>[CLINKme.dev](https://CLINKme.dev) · [github.com/shocknet/CLINK](https://github.com/shocknet/CLINK)</small>
+Developer SDK: <small>[CLINKme.dev](https://CLINKme.dev) · [github.com/SHOCKNET/CLINK](https://github.com/SHOCKNET/CLINK)</small>

 **One-line:** Nostr-native interface for adding Bitcoin Lightning  payments to any application.

 `SDK` - `API` - `Developer Tools`
 ```
-Clink is ShockNet's JavaScript SDK for embedding Bitcoin Lightning payments into any web application.
+Clink is SHOCKNET's JavaScript SDK for embedding Bitcoin Lightning payments into any web application.
 Developers can integrate Lightning payment flows, Lightning Address resolution, and Sanctum Auth login in a few lines of code, without needing to understand the underlying node or Nostr protocol details.

 Clink abstracts Lightning.Pub's API into a high-level, web-native interface, enabling rapid integration for wallets, e-commerce sites, content platforms, and developer tools that want to accept or send Bitcoin Lightning payments.
 ```